bjeremy23/jibberish/README/README-installation.md

 ## .jbrsh Configuration file

-- Add thisfile to your home directory
+- Copy .jbrsh to your home directory
 - This file contains environment variables used within the shell
 - You will need to fill out ENV variables to connect to your AI service